 - White Paper on Disaster Management: The White Paper introduced a new paradigm in the management of disasters, by placing an emphasis on risk reduction and preparedness; - Disaster Management Act (the Act): The White Paper led to the promulgation of the Disaster Management Act, Act No. 57 of 2002, which is the regulatory framework for Disaster Management in South Africa.
-The Department of Cooperative Governance (COG), through the National Disaster Management Centre (NDMC), administers the Act. - National Disaster Management Framework (NDMF): The NDMC has prepared a Policy Framework for Disaster Management in South Africa, which aims to guide the development and implementation of Disaster Risk Management in the country. - National Disaster Management Centre Guidelines: The NDMC developed guidelines for the establishment of Disaster Risk Management Centres (DRMCs). - Provincial Disaster Management Generic Plans: The PDMC appointed a service provider to compile generic Disaster Management Plans that will assist districts and local municipalities with the compilation of their Plans using standardised action lists.
+The Department of Cooperative Governance (COG), through the National Disaster Management Centre (NDMC), administers the Act. - National Disaster Management Framework (NDMF): The NDMC has prepared a Policy Framework for Disaster Management in South Africa, which aims to guide the development and implementation of Disaster Management in the country. - National Disaster Management Centre Guidelines: The NDMC developed guidelines for the establishment of disaster management centres (DMCs). - Provincial Disaster Management Generic Plans: The PDMC appointed a service provider to compile generic Disaster Management plans that will assist districts and local municipalities with the compilation of their plans using standardised action lists.